Here are some rules and driving tips that you should know before you start your road trip in France:

 Horns must only be used where there is immediate danger.
 During the hours of darkness, warnings should be given by flashing lights instead.

-The Drink Driving maximum limit in France is 50mg of alcohol per 100ml of blood.
+The Drink Driving maximum limit in France is 50mg of alcohol per 100ml of blood if you have had a licence for over 3 years, this is reduced for new drivers.
 Police are allowed to make random breath tests.

 Reduced speed limits also apply for new drivers, and drivers under the age of 21.